Dual certificates and efficient rational sum-of-squares decompositions for polynomial optimization over compact sets: Dual certificates

-the set of polynomials certified by the dual vector $\vx$. \end{definition} The following theorem justifies the terminology introduced above.
+The following theorem justifies the terminology introduced in Definition \ref{def:dual-certificate}.
 Through \mbox{Eq. \eqref{eq:Sdef}} below, we can construct a WSOS certificate $\vS$ for the polynomial $\vs$ in the spirit of \mbox{Proposition \ref{thm:Nesterov}} by an efficiently-computable closed-form formula, and thus we may interpret the dual vector $\vx\in\cC(\vs)$ itself as a certificate of the polynomial $\vs$. \begin{theorem} Let $\vx\in\Ssc$ be arbitrary.
 Then the matrix $\vS=\vS(\vx,\vs)$ defined by

 satisfies $\Lambda^*(\vS) = \vs$.
 Moreover, $\vx$ is a dual certificate for $\vs\in\Sigma$ if and only if $\vS\succcurlyeq 0$. \end{theorem} \begin{proof} The first statement can be shown by applying the Hessian formula from \mbox{Lemma \ref{thm:f-properties}}: